 The final image is a composite from two different RAW files (see the original images below).
 I am not doing a lot of composites but really wanted to come away with "something" from this area.
-In the end the final image is doing justice to this beautiful scenery in my opinion and I like to look at it recalling good memories of an exciting road trip.
-And that is what I enjoy the most about my own photography.
+In the end the final image is doing justice to this beautiful scenery and also it is recalling good memories of an exciting road trip - that is what I enjoy the most about looking at my own photography.

 In the first image I had managed to get a decent composition of the waterfall which I used for the foreground.
 The image had been taken while it was still raining and it therefore lacked direct light looking dull and flat (see below).